The development of the first in Ukraine unified satellite with scientific equipment for space exploration has begun.

-The project is implemented by the Institute of Radio Astronomy of the National Academy of Sciences of Ukraine, Institute for Scintillation Materials of the National Academy of Sciences of Ukraine, and “Igor Sikorsky” Kyiv Polytechnic Institute.
-A letter of intent has already been signed recently.
-It is planned to develop a general concept and make up a breadboard model of the nanosatellite in CubeSat format with a payload in the form of the МіRА_ер miniature electron and proton reording analyzer.
-Nanosat will have the possibility to serve additional payloads for the other targeted tasks.
+The Institute of Radio Astronomy of the NAS of Ukraine, the Institute of Scintillation Materials of the NAS of Ukraine and the Igor Sikorsky Kyiv Polytechnic Institute are realising this project.
+A protocol of intent has already been signed.
+It is planned to develop a general concept and make a laboratory prototype of the nanosatellite in CubeSat format with payload in the form of the miniature logger-analyzer of electrons and protons МіРА_ер with the possibility to serve additional payload of other purpose.

-The Institute of Radio Astronomy of the National Academy of Sciences of Ukraine and the Faculty of Radio Engineering of “Igor Sikorsky” Kyiv Polytechnic Institute is already developing a concept and testing modules of the prototype of a compact instrument for recording high-energy charged particles in space for nanosatellites in CubeSat format.
+The Institute of Radio Astronomy of the NAS of Ukraine and the Radioengineering Faculty Igor Sikorsky Kyiv Polytechnic Institute is already developing a concept and working out modules of a compact device for recording high-energy charged particles in space for CubeSat nanosatellites.